ROM hacking: Hex editing

-A hex editor is one of the most fundamental tools in any ROM hacker's repertoire.
-Hex editors are usually used for editing text, and for editing other data for which the structure is known (for example, item properties), and Assembly hacking.
+One of the most basic skills of ROM hacking is hex editing, which refers to directly modifying the hexadecimal data of a video game using a hex editor.
+A hex editor is one of the most fundamental tools in any ROM hacker's repertoire, and are typically used for editing text, editing other data for which the structure is known (for example, item properties), and assembly hacking.

 Editing text is one of the most basic forms of hacking.
-Many games do not store their text in ASCII form, and because of this, some specialized hex editors have been developed, which can be told what byte values correspond to what letter(s) of the alphabet, to facilitate text editing; a file that defines these byte=letter relationships is called a "table" file.
+Many games do not store their text in ASCII form, and because of this, some specialized hex editors have been developed to tell what byte values correspond to the letters of the alphabet to facilitate text editing; a file that defines these byte=letter relationships is called a "table" file.
 Other games use simple text compression techniques (such as byte pair encoding, also called dual tile encoding or DTE, in which certain combinations of two or more letters are encoded as one byte) which a suitably equipped hex editor can facilitate editing.

-A hex editor is the tool of choice for editing things such as character/item properties, if the structure and location of this data is known and there is no game-specific editor for the game that can edit this information.
+A hex editor is the tool of choice for editing things such as character/item properties if the structure and location of this data are known and there is no game-specific editor for the game that can edit this information.
 Some intrepid hackers also perform level editing with a hex editor, but this is extremely difficult (except on games whose level storage format closely resembles how it is presented in a hex editor).

 Graphics editing

 Another basic hacking skill is graphics hacking, which is changing the appearance of the game's environments, characters, fonts, or other such things.
 The format of graphics data varies from console to console, but most of the early ones (NES, Super NES, Game Boy, etc.) store graphics in tiles, which are 8x8-pixel units of data, which are arranged on-screen to produce the desired result.
-Editing these tiles is also possible with a hex editor, but is generally accomplished with a tile editor (such as Tile Layer or Tile Molester), which can display the ROM data in a graphical way, as well as finding and editing tiles.
+Editing these tiles is also possible with a hex editor, but is generally accomplished with a tile editor (such as Tile Layer or Tile Molester), which can graphically display the ROM data, as well as finding and editing tiles.